Fort254/IBM-Bike-Sharing-Demand-Prediction-Capstone-Project/README.md

 * Clone the repository.

-* Open NOAA WEATHER FULL DATASET ANALYSIS.R in RStudio.
+* Open the file in RStudio.

 * Run line-by-line or as a full script.